sarahdavies186/CV/README.md

 ## Sarah Davies

 As a recent graduate of Makers software development bootcamp, I am excited to begin my career as a frontend developer.
 Over the past four months, I have gained a solid foundation in various programming languages, including Ruby, JavaScript, and SQL.
 I have also honed my skills in frontend technologies such as React, HTML, and CSS.
-During my bootcamp, I worked on a number of projects that involved creating responsive, user-friendly applications, utilizing Git for version control, and integrating with databases such as PostgreSQL and MongoDB.
+During my bootcamp, I worked on a number of projects that involved creating responsive, user-friendly applications, utilising Git for version control, and integrating with databases such as PostgreSQL and MongoDB.

 With a keen eye for design and a love of creating beautiful, intuitive user interfaces, I am eager to contribute my skills to a dynamic and innovative team.
 I value making a positive impact on the world and I am looking to work for a company that shares this same vision to contributing to a better planet or society.
 I believe that technology can be a powerful tool in achieving these goals, and I am eager to be a part of a team that is working towards making a difference in the world.